 The importance of the Israeli relationship was also demonstrated by Orban’s ambassadorial picks.
 In 2013, he sent his former college dorm roommate and former chief of staff Andor Nagy to Tel Aviv.
-Nagy took advantage of the power of his relationship with Orban, “he absolutely had Orban’s trust, he was active, he took initiative,” a former diplomat to Tel Aviv said.
+Nagy took advantage of the power of his relationship with Orban.
+“He absolutely had Orban’s trust, he was active, he took initiative,” a former diplomat to Tel Aviv said.
 “We were very pleased with Andor Nagy, and Levente Benko continues where he left off.
-They understood the complexity of the state of Israel, and we can fully cooperate with them,” a Likud official in Jerusalem praised Nagy and Benko, the career diplomat succeeding him in 2018.
+They understood the complexity of the state of Israel, and we can fully cooperate with them,” a Likud official in Jerusalem praised Nagy and Benko, the career diplomat succeeding Andor Nagy in 2018.

 THE COMMON ENEMY

 When Orban arrived at the Yad Vashem Holocaust Remembrance Center, a handful of protesters gathered.
-They were not removed by the security service, and remained in proximity of the ceremony that followed.
+They were not removed by the security service, and remained in proximity of the ceremony that followed Orban’s tour inside the museum.
 A few of them shouted at Orban from within hearing distance, a source who was present remembered.
-The Prime Minister responded to the shouting by saying, “Well, he was football player, and on the field, people say a lot harsher things,” the source recalled.
-“However, you could see on Orban that it didn’t feel good,” the source added.
+The Prime Minister responded to the shouting by telling to those surrounding him that “well, he was a football player, and on the field, people say a lot harsher things,” a source who was present recalled.
+“However, you could see on Orban’s face that it didn’t feel good,” the source added.

 Israeli Ambassador to Hungary Yossi Amrani denounced the Hungarian government’s campaign targeting George Soros because of its anti-Semitic tone just a week and a half before Netanyahu’s visit.
 His statement made international news.
 However, not only the Hungarian but also the Israeli governing party did not share his views.
 Pro-Fidesz operatives of Likud and people close to Netanyahu were shocked at the ambassador’s action.
 “I was completely stunned.
 The next morning, I sent an sms to a Netanyahu adviser to escalate the issue [to Netanyahu] immediately because someone wanted to sabotage the Prime Minister’s visit to Hungary.
 The Soros campaign is a domestic political issue and it is a mistake to interfere.
 Moreover, we know who George Soros is, he is our enemy – I wrote that in the sms” a Likud official recalled.
 The ambassador’s statement was quickly withdrawn by the Israeli government before Netanyahu’s visit.

-Ambassador Amrani was, in fact, instructed by two directors at the Israeli Ministry of Foreign Affairs to issue a statement condemning the Soros campaign.
+Ambassador Amrani was, in fact, instructed by two directors at the Israeli Ministry of Foreign Affairs to issue the statement condemning the anti-Soros campaign.
 “It was the idea of his superiors, and the Ambassador was nervous about the possible outcome.
-It was not officially over for him after he voiced his criticism, but in practice he was done,” a Hungarian Jewish leader spoke about Amrani, who was eventually relocated to another post earlier than usual.
-“In the Israeli Ministry of Foreign Affairs, a career bureaucracy has been formed over the decades, who still think in old, long-established stereotypes about Orban, and that is why they confront Netanyahu” the source claimed.
+It was not officially over for him after he voiced his criticism, but in practice he was done,” a Hungarian Jewish leader told about Amrani.
+The Israeli ambassador was eventually relocated to another post earlier than usual.
+“In the Israeli Ministry of Foreign Affairs, a career bureaucracy has been formed over the decades, who still have old, long-established stereotypes about Orban, and that is why they confront Netanyahu,” the source claimed.